 Getting bubbles in your boiler system is very common, and we suggest doing it about once a year.
 You will know if you have to perform a bleed when the heating becomes inconsistent.
 Just think, those air bubbles aren’t bringing as much heat with them as the heated water, so it’s important to get rid of them to avoid those cold spots.

 Another thing to consider is how you will keep your boiler/pipe network warm when the power goes out for a prolonged period of time.
 If it’s really cold out and your power is out for a long time, your pipes can freeze and potentially burst from the expanding ice.
 This could cause serious water damage to your home if not dealt with quickly.
+If you live in an area where power outages are common and you don’t have a generator, you should consider the impact this could have if you choose to heat your home with a boiler.

 Using a home furnace, on the other hand, means that you’re heating the whole house regardless of what rooms you are using.
 Despite this, furnaces are considered to be just as efficient as boilers these days.

 People who use boiler systems often comment about the increased humidity level in the house.
-This can easily be combatted with a dehumidifier, but certainly a factor to be aware of.
+This can easily be combatted with a dehumidifier, but is certainly a factor to be aware of.

 We all know that hot air rises, which means when your furnace is heating your house, the warmest air can be found upstairs, or in pockets around the house depending on where the vents are located.